SolaceSamples/solace-samples-cloudfoundry-java/_docs/spring-cloud-autoconf-java.md

 ## Overview

-This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
-Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-ext-pivotal }}){:target="_blank"}.
-You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation]({{ site.links-ext-pivotal-solace }}){:target="_blank"} for full details.
+This tutorial is part of a series of tutorials which aims to introduce users to Solace PubSub+ in Pivotal Cloud Foundry.
+Solace PubSub+ in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-ext-pivotal }}){:target="_blank"}.
+You can see the [Solace PubSub+ for Pivotal Cloud Foundry Documentation]({{ site.links-ext-pivotal-solace }}){:target="_blank"} for full details.

 This tutorial is similar to the [Spring Cloud]({{ site.baseurl }}/spring-cloud) tutorial.
-Like the Spring Cloud tutorial, it will introduce you to Solace Messaging for Pivotal Cloud Foundry by creating a Java application.
+Like the Spring Cloud tutorial, it will introduce you to Solace PubSub+ for Pivotal Cloud Foundry by creating a Java application.
 In contrast to the [Spring Cloud]({{ site.baseurl }}/spring-cloud), this application uses [solace-java-spring-boot]({{ site.links-ext-github-sp-solace-java-spring-boot }}){:target="_blank"} which using the Spring Cloud Connectors library and Spring Auto Configuration can auto inject a [SpringJCSMPFactory]({{ site.links-ext-github-spring-jcsmp-factory-java }}){:target="_blank"} directly into your application.

 ![overview]({{ site.baseurl }}/assets/images/spring-cloud-app-architecture.png){: .center-image}

 ## Goals

-The goal of this tutorial is to demonstrate auto injecting a [SpringJCSMPFactory]({{ site.links-ext-github-spring-jcsmp-factory-java }}){:target="_blank"} based on  the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
+The goal of this tutorial is to demonstrate auto injecting a [SpringJCSMPFactory]({{ site.links-ext-github-spring-jcsmp-factory-java }}){:target="_blank"} based on  the application's Cloud Foundry Service Bindings and connect to the Solace PubSub+ service instance.
 This tutorial will show you:

 1. How to Autowire a [SpringJCSMPFactory]({{ site.links-ext-github-spring-jcsmp-factory-java }}){:target="_blank"} into your application
 1. How to Autowire the [SolaceServiceCredentials]({{ site.links-ext-github-solace-service-credentials-java }}){:target="_blank"} provided by the Cloud Foundry environment using Spring Cloud Connectors.
-1. How to Autowire [SpringJCSMPFactoryCloudFactory]({{ site.links-ext-github-spring-jcsmp-factory-cloud-factory-java }}){:target="_blank"} which you can use to access other Cloud Available Solace Messaging Instances and create other instances of SpringJCSMPFactory.
+1. How to Autowire [SpringJCSMPFactoryCloudFactory]({{ site.links-ext-github-spring-jcsmp-factory-cloud-factory-java }}){:target="_blank"} which you can use to access other Cloud Available Solace PubSub+ Instances and create other instances of SpringJCSMPFactory.
-1. How to establish a connection to the Solace Messaging service.
+1. How to establish a connection to the Solace PubSub+ service.
 1. How to publish, subscribe and receive messages.

 ## Assumptions